 Exercise normal safety precautions in Italy.
 Use common sense and look out for suspicious behaviour.
 Monitor the media and other sources for changes to local travelling conditions.

-- There is an ongoing threat of terrorism in a number of European countries including Italy.
+- There's an ongoing threat of terrorism in a number of European countries including Italy.
 In recent years, terrorist attacks have occurred in major European cities.
 Exercise caution in public places such as places of worship, tourist attractions, shopping areas, concerts, major events, public transport, airports and other transport hubs.
 See

 - General public and private sector strikes can affect public transport.
 See the

 Italian Ministry of Infrastructure and Transport (in Italian only) for a list of planned strikes.